Theatrical smoke and fog: Theatrical fog and artificial mists

 A number of studies have been published on the potential health effects presented by exposure to theatrical fogs and artificial mists.

-The first study that was done by Consultech Engineering, Co. under contract to Actor's Equity.
-The findings of the Consultech study were confirmed by two additional studies—a Health Hazard Evaluation completed in 1994 by the National Institute for Occupational Safety and Health, and another one in 2000 by the Department of Community and Preventative Medicine at the Mount Sinai School of Medicine and ENVIRON; both prepared for Actors Equity and the League of American Theatres and Producers, focused on the effects on actors and performers in Broadway musicals.
-The conclusion of all three studies was that there was irritation of mucous membranes such as the eyes and the respiratory tract associated with extended peak exposure to theatrical fog.
+The first study was done by Consultech Engineering, Co. under contract to Actor's Equity.
+The findings of the Consultech study were confirmed by two additional studies—a Health Hazard Evaluation completed in 1994 by the National Institute for Occupational Safety and Health, and another one in 2000 by the Department of Community and Preventative Medicine at the Mount Sinai School of Medicine and ENVIRON; Both prepared for Actors Equity and the League of American Theatres and Producers, focused on the effects on actors and performers in Broadway musicals.
+The conclusion of all three studies was that irritation of mucous membranes, such as the eyes and the respiratory tract, was associated with extended peak exposure to theatrical fog.
 Exposure guidelines were outlined in the 2000 study that, it was determined, should prevent actors from suffering adverse impact to their health or vocal abilities.

 Another study focused on the use of theatrical fog in the commercial aviation industry for emergency training of staff in simulated fire conditions.
-This study that found eye and respiratory tract irritation can occur.
+This study found that eye and respiratory tract irritation can occur.

-In May 2005, a study published in the American Journal of Industrial Medicine, conducted by the School of Environment and Health at the University of British Columbia, looked at adverse respiratory effects in crew members on a wide variety of entertainment venues ranging from live theatres, concerts, television and film productions to a video arcade.
+In May 2005, a study published in the American Journal of Industrial Medicine, conducted by the School of Environment and Health at the University of British Columbia, examined adverse respiratory effects in crew members across a wide variety of entertainment venues, ranging from live theatres, concerts, and television and film productions to a video arcade.
 This study determined that cumulative exposure to mineral oil and glycol-based fogs was associated with acute and chronic adverse effects on respiratory health.
 This study found that short-term exposure to glycol fog was associated with coughing, dry throat, headaches, dizziness, drowsiness, and tiredness.
 This study also found long-term exposure to smoke and fog was associated with both short-term and long-term respiratory problems such as chest tightness and wheezing.
 Personnel working closest to the fog machines had reduced lung function results.

 The Entertainment Services and Technology Association has compiled a standard for theatrical fogs or artificial mists compositions for use in entertainment venues that "are not likely to be harmful to otherwise healthy performers, technicians, or audience members of normal working age, which is 18 to 64 years of age, inclusive."
 This standard was based (though not exclusively), upon the findings of a CIH literature studies commissioned by ESTA and applies only those fog fluid compositions that consist of a mixture of water and glycol and glycerin (so called "water based" fog fluid).